Lining Up In A 3-5-2 Soccer Formation Are We? Alright Then, Game On!

 Ever wanted to play in a formation that highlighted your attacking qualities and also gave you flexibility in defence?
 Well then you'll love playing in the 3-5-2 soccer formation.
 Like all great formations having clear role identification and selfless work rate is essential for this formation to work on both sides of the ball.

 Now that you like this formation it's time to dissect it and learn everything about it.
 From how your team shape should look like in different situations to individual player assignments, it's all here for you.
 Go on now, don't be shy to learn something new.

-Set Up: 1 Goalkeeper (news flash), 3 Defenders, 5 Midfielders, 2 Strikers
+1 Goalkeeper (news flash!), 3 Defenders, 5 Midfielders and 2 Strikers

 1. Flexible Formation In Defence - The beauty of a back three with a midfield five in front of them is the many ways you morph from one defensive set up to the other.
 If your wing backs are doing it right whenever the ball is on the strong side, the weak side wing back drops in the back line making it into a back five.
 Also you center midfielders can play one behind two in front or the opposite depending on the strategy for that particular game or opponent.